 First and foremost, you should be thinking about the things that you absolutely must have to make your ecommerce website a success.
 You should then have a different list of things that would be nice to have, but you don’t necessarily need on your ecommerce store, and also a list of things that you want to work towards and would automate the website for yourself and your customers.

 A quick and easy way to do this is by firing up a text editor and outlining all these details.
 If you have a document ready, you can send it to the web design company and make it a lot easier for them to give you a more accurate cost for your ecommerce project.

 What’s the difference?
-A custom (or bespoke) website is one that’s made entirely from scratch.
+A custom (or bespoke) ecommerce website is one that’s made entirely from scratch.
 You’ll be the only person to use that website, and no one else will have one like it.
 On the other hand, you can purchase an off-the-shelf site that was developed for this purpose.
 All that’s left to do is to populate it with content and make minor style changes.

 Using an off-the-shelf theme has implications both on design and development.
 Which option you choose will also have a considerable impact on the cost of your ecommerce project.